RandomDudeXLD/Omicron-Policies/README.md

 5. Contact and Support

 Omicron is owned and operated by sir_random97.
-Support isn't available for Omicron as it does not have any logging capabilities nor any ways to access private direct messages to the app.
+Support is only available by contacting him.

 6. Changes to These Terms